Office of the Assistant Secretary for Community Planning and Development, HUD.

 Hazard—means any stationary container which stores, handles, or processes hazardous substances of an explosive or fire prone nature.
 The term “hazard” does not include:

 (1) Pipelines for the transmission of hazardous substances, if such pipelines are located underground, or comply with applicable Federal, State and local safety standards;

-(2) Containers with a capacity of 100 gallons or less when they contain common liquid industrial fuels, such as gasoline, fuel oil, kerosene and crude oil, since they generally would pose no danger in terms of thermal radiation or blast overpressure to a project;
+(2) Containers with a capacity of 100 gallons or less when they contain common liquid industrial fuels, such as gasoline, fuel oil, kerosene, and crude oil, since they generally would pose no Start Printed Page 4229danger in terms of thermal radiation or blast overpressure to a project;